ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

      - File Emissions File

-The most recent AQM input data files are in input-data-202XXXXX/AQM directory which can be found in the Weather Models S3 bucket (https://noaa-ufs-regtests-pds.s3.amazonaws.com/index.html).
-Below are the different data directories that exist in "AQM"
+The most recent AQM input data files can be found in the `Weather Model S3 bucket <https://noaa-ufs-regtests-pds.s3.amazonaws.com/index.html>`_ in the input-data-202XXXXX/AQM directory for the most recent date.
+Below are the data subdirectories that exist in ``input-data-202XXXXX/AQM``.

    * - fix files
      - Fix files are static, climatological, and topographical datasets required for model initialization and running.
 These files include terrain, land use, vegetation, and soil data.